Introduction to Finance

 • Anyone interested in a career as a bookkeeper or accountant

-Enhance your knowledge of the tools and analysis methods used in business, finance, and the economy.
-Learn the accounting principles required to make informed managerial decisions, such as cost terminology, cost behavior, activity-based costing, budgeting, cost-volume-profit analysis, cost estimating, variance analysis, and responsible accounting.
+Enhance your knowledge of the tools and analysis methods used in business.
+Learn the accounting principles required to make informed managerial decisions, such as cost terminology, cost behavior, activity-based costing, budgeting, cost estimating, and responsible accounting.

 Students will become acquainted with risk management, non-profit financial management, and the hidden tax traps in starting a business.